Why Is My Cat Meowing So Much? Causes and Solutions

 1. They’re Trying to Tell You Something

-• Hunger or thirst: meows around mealtimes or at the food station often mean “refill, please.”
+• Hunger or thirst: meows around mealtimes or at the food station usually mean “refill, please.”

-• Litter box issues: dirty, cramped, or hard-to-reach boxes trigger protest meows.
+• Litter box issues: dirty, cramped, scented, or hard-to-reach boxes trigger protest meows.

 • Boredom or loneliness: long hours alone, low playtime, or little human interaction increase vocalizing.

-Quick fixes: set predictable meal times, provide fresh water (or a fountain), scoop litter daily, and schedule 2–3 short play sessions (5–10 minutes) with wand toys.
+Quick fixes: use predictable meal times, provide fresh water (a fountain can help), scoop litter daily, and schedule 2–3 short play sessions (5–10 minutes) with wand toys.
+For hairball-prone cats who vocalize before vomiting, see Dealing with Cat Hairballs.

 2. Medical Reasons for Excessive Meowing